silversub/terraform/provider/databases-resources.md

 - **Update** The update of the instance is considered failed when no response is received for 20 minutes.
 - **Delete** The deletion of the instance is considered failed when no response is received for 10 minutes.

+ICD create instance typically takes between 10 - 20 minutes.
+Delete and update takes a minute.
+Provisioning time is unpredictable.
+If the apply fails due to a timout, import the database resource once the create is completed.
+{: note}

 ### Import
 {: #db-import}

-The database instance can be imported by using the CRN.
+The database instance can be imported by using the ID, that is formed from the CRN.
 To import the resource, you must specify the `region` parameter in the `provider` block of your Terraform configuration file.
 If the region is not specified, `us-south` is used by default.
 A Terraform refresh or apply fails, if the database instance is not in the same region as configured in the provider or its alias.

+CRN is a 120 digit character string of the form -  `crn:v1:bluemix:public:databases-for-postgresql:us-south:a/4ea1882a2d3401ed1e459979941966ea:79226bd4-4076-4873-b5ce-b1dba48ff8c4::`
+{: important}

 **Syntax**
 ```